cybusio/example-how-to-setup-connectware-with-fluentbit-and-grafana-loki/README.md

 # How to use Connectware with Fluent Bit and Grafana Loki

 This is an example how to configure a Connectware Docker composition for use with a Fluent-Bit log shipping to a Grafana Loki instance.

 A variant for the Connectware Kubernetes deployment is not part of this document.

 ## Objective

 The goal is to replace a default per-container json logging with a fast and easy log aggregation for Cybus Connectware with low impact on processing, forwarding, visualization and setup effort, so that logs can be easier processed (analyzed, correlated, stored).

-## Stdout Shortcut
+## Shortcut with stdout

 To simply stream the container logs out of the composition:
 - first change the Docker log driver to `fluentd`,